Alexander Forbes (neurophysiologist): Awards and honors

+Personal life

+In 1910 Forbes married Charlotte Irving Grinnell (1884–1982).

 In the summer of 1931, Forbes, the owner and captain of the 97-foot schooner Ramah, took a crew of sixteen, including a geologist and botanist on a scientific expedition along the coast of Labrador north to Cape Chidley.
 The expedition had two airplanes for aerial reconnaissance and photography using the new technique developed by Osborn Maitland Miller for making charts from oblique photographs from airplanes in combination with precise ground markers.
 The expedition, known as the Forbes–Grenfell expedition, compiled valuable maps of the coast of Labrador.
 Sir Wilfred Grenfell was the ship's doctor.
 In 1935 Forbes, as a relief pilot and photographer, accompanied only by a pilot who was also a skilled mechanic, made an eleven-day aerial expedition to photograph the region near Cape Chidley.

 Until extreme old age, Forbes engaged in snow skiing, horseback riding, ice skating, sailing, canoeing, kayaking, camping, and flying his private airplane.
 He continued to attend scientific meetings until the last year of his life.

-Upon his death in 1965 he was survived by his widow, a son, three daughters, and ten grandchildren.
+Upon his death in 1965, he was survived by his widow, a son, three daughters, and ten grandchildren.